systemetric/robocon-website/docs/vision.md

 ## Example

 After reading the [motors documentation](docs/motors.html) you should be able to create a function which moves your robot by a number of meters as well as turn.
+We can then use this to write some code where a robot:
+ * Looks for a marker
+ * If it can see a marker:
+    * Turn so that it is facing the marker
+    * Drive the distance to the marker
+ * If there is no marker in sight turn a bit and look again, maybe there is a marker out of view.

 ```python
 import robot